teknoir/re-identification-system/matching-service/README.md

 Use the sidebar `Entry ID` filter to focus on a specific person.

 ### Manifest cluster editor (dynamic)

+1. Post entries via `python post_matches_from_mongo.py --store nc0211 --day 2025-12-03`
+2. Open that day/store combo in the manifest editor, that will create the gt_tools/entries and gt_tools/clusters records after a 'save'.
+This runs that combo through /manifest which is then loaded in the editor.
+The save function persists the data

 Run the FastAPI helper so you can load any manifest (local path or `gs://…`) and curate clusters with the original burst-friendly UI:
 ```bash
 uvicorn reference.manifest_editor_server:app --host 0.0.0.0 --port 9000 --reload